danigorbaciov/docs.wavesplatform/docs/en/waves-node/private-waves-network.md

 ## Step 5

-Open a text editor and create `waves-custom-network.conf` (or any other name) file.
+Create `*.conf` file with any name (for example `waves-custom-network.conf`) and open it in a text editor.

-You can enable following features on your node by modifying the `pre-activated-features` parameter in the file.
+You can enable the following features on your node by modifying the `pre-activated-features` parameter in the file.

 | Features | Name | Status |
 |---|---|---|